user-name-is-taken/new_prime_sieve/README.md

 # new_prime_sieve
-</br> This isn't as fast as I thought it would be
+</br> This finds all the prime numbers up to n using a strange pattern